Supervised learning with probabilistic morphisms and kernel mean embeddings: Introduction

 3. Identification of Correct Loss Functions: By leveraging our characterizations of regular conditional probability measures, we identify and analyze various examples of correct loss functions.
 These include well-known loss functions such as the mean square error, the 0-1 loss function, the log-likelihood function and the Kullback-Leibler divergence widely used in statistics and statistical learning theory.
 We also highlight other natural loss functions employed in mathematical statistics and statistical learning theory (Examples \ref{ex:densitycorrect}, Examples \ref{ex:kernel}).

-4. Quantifying Generalizability with Inner Measure: We propose the use of inner measure to quantify the generalizability of a learning algorithm.
-We also provide a sufficient condition for the generalizability of a learning algorithm.
-These findings shed light on the potential of a learning algorithm to perform well on unseen data (Definition \ref{def:genbi}, Theorem \ref{thm:uniform}, Lemma \ref{lem:uniform}).
+4. Quantifying the Consistency of a Learning Algorithm using Inner Measure: We propose the use of inner measure, equivalently, convergence in outer probability, to quantify the consistency of a learning algorithm.
+We also provide a sufficient condition for the consistency of a learning algorithm.
+These findings shed light on the potential of a learning algorithm to perform well on unseen data (Definition \ref{def:genbi}, Theorem \ref{thm:uniform}, Remarks \ref{rem:genbi}, \ref{rem:csl2}).
+In addition, relaxing the convergence in probability in the classical theory of statistical learning by convergence in outer probability in our theory made many previous results in statistical learning theory rigorous (Remarks \ref{rem:genbi}, \ref{rem:csl2}, \ref{rem:rkhs}, \ref{rem:vapnik}.)

-5. Generalization of Cucker-Smale's Result: Building upon our characterizations of regular conditional probability measures, we present a generalization of Cucker-Smale's result (Theorems \ref{thm:msek}, Remark \ref{rem:rkhs}).
+5. Generalization of Cucker-Smale's Result: Building upon our characterizations of regular conditional probability measures, we present a generalization of Cucker-Smale's result (Theorem \ref{thm:msek}, Remark \ref{rem:rkhs}).

-6. Variant of Vapnik's Regularization Method: We introduce a variant of Vapnik's regularization method for solving stochastic ill-posed problems.
+6. Variant of Vapnik-Stefanyuk's Regularization Method: We introduce a variant of Vapnik-Stefanyuk's regularization method for solving stochastic ill-posed problems.
 By incorporating inner measure, we demonstrate its effectiveness in proving the learnability of conditional probability estimation problems (Theorem \ref{thm:vapnik73}, Remark \ref{rem:vapnik}, Theorem \ref{thm:main}, Corollary \ref{cor:main}.
 Example \ref{ex:main}).
+As a result, we provide examples of learnable ``overparameterized" discriminative models of supervised learning (Corollary \ref{cor:main}(2)).